Collamer, Indiana: Grist Mill

 A structure similar in stature to the Stockdale Mill near Roann, Indiana, the four-story Collamer Grist Mill was built in 1845 by (Elias) Miller and Harder the summer before the official platting of the town.
 The mill first ground corn, then wheat and other small grains.
 "The Eel River provided a remarkable constant supply for the water-powered millstones.
 Early writers tell of the Eel as one of the best power streams around."
 Improvements were made to the mill in the late 1800s, with the removal of original millstones for a roller mill.
 Henry Hauptmeyer installed an electric generator to the mill and some years between 1918 and 1934 the mill and dam powered Collamer and neighboring community Sidney.
 After overloading problems and a washout of the mill race, the mill stopped operation.
 On May 19, 1934, the mill collapsed.

 Dam

 Collamer's best known landmark was the Collamer Dam.
 The first dam was built in 1845 out of "wooden timbers with the chinks closed with packings of small sticks and straw," originally constructed to provide power for a gristmill.
 In 1904 the dam that stood until January 2020 was built by O. Grant Gandy and Company, and was used to power Collamer and Sidney for a time.

-Due in part to damage sustained in October 2019, as well as ongoing safety concerns, including the death of a kayaker in 2017, removal of the Collamer Dam began on January 8, 2020.
+Due in part to damage sustained in October 2019, as well as ongoing safety concerns, including the death of 31-year-old kayaker Richard Vesely Wilson in 2017, removal of the Collamer Dam began on January 8, 2020.
 Demolition was completed the next day.